 There’s no question that getting a new site live and into the search index is a daunting task.
 And what if you don’t know the search engine optimisation (SEO) tips and tricks that will get your site to the top?
 Not understanding the best SEO practices can leave your site in the dark which means no one will know you even exist.
 No clicks, no visitors, no sales.

-So if you’re just getting started with a new website, this post provides the basic guidelines to getting a solid SEO start.
+So if you’re just getting started with a new website, this post provides the basic guidelines to getting a solid SEO start and shows you where you can get the help you need to implement everything that needs to be done.

 At the end of the article, you’ll be able to download our checklist to guide you as you optimise your site.